Living in the UK

 • Queuing: The British are famous for queuing for all sorts of things such as getting on buses and trains, to be served in shops, and even to enter lecture theatres.
 As with good time-keeping, queuing is seen as being polite and respectful of others and failing to queue may result in people becoming annoyed with you.
 It's good to remember that if someone was there before you allow them to go first.

 • Making conversation: When you first meet somebody it can be difficult to know what to talk about, especially if English is not your first language.
 As a general rule you should ask about people's interests but avoid asking any personal questions.
-In the UK it is considered impolite to ask someone about their age, religion, political views or how much money they earn.
-So these topics should all be avoided.
+In the UK it is considered impolite to ask someone about their age, religion, political views or how much money they earn so these topics should all be avoided.

 Contact Student Advice